-Post Types Reviews Stats gives you all the same information yet divided according to the post types.
+Post Types Reviews Stats gives you all the same information divided according to the post types.
 That lets you analyze activity in the chosen part of the website.

-- “Approve” – by clicking this button you allow the review to be shown on the website;
+- “Approve” – by clicking this button, you allow the review to be shown on the website;

-- “Unapprove” – with this button you can hide the already published review;
+- “Unapprove” – with this button, you can hide the already published review;

 - “Edit” – this button gives you access to the review’s summary title and description, so you can change it quickly and easily if needed;

-- “Delete” – as it is obvious from the name, this button deletes the review.
+- “Delete” – deletes the review.

 JetReviews allows you to create different types of reviews for different purposes.
 If you added a few custom post types for the website, the reviews for them can’t probably look the same.
 Reviews for pages and posts will also have different assessment criteria.
 So, in this tab, you can create, store, edit, and delete review types.

 When you open the Review Types tab for the first time, you will see only the Default type.
-It has one field, named Rating and can’t be edited or deleted.
+It has one field named Rating and can’t be edited or deleted.
 This type is applied to posts and pages by default.

 Type in the review type Name and start adding fields.
-Type Fields are the criteria that you want your clients to rate the post or page for.
+Type Fields are the criteria you want your clients to rate the post or page for.
 So, you set the Label for it and then define the Step and Max Value.
 When the user increases the rating for one step, it will increase by the amount you set in the Step bar.
 You can add as many fields as you need by clicking the “Add Field” button.
 When you are done, hit the “Add Type” button.

 - Review type.
 Choose the review type you just created from the drop-down list to assign it to this custom post type.